casperholders/casper-js-sdk/resources/migration-guide_v2-v3.md

-# v2 to v3 migration guide
+# V2 to V3 Migration Guide

-The `v3` release made several breaking changes to inputs, outputs that were present in `v2`.
-All of them are attempts to follow how the API of the node changed. `V3` does not introduce any changes to the behavior of the sdk outside of those that were forced by the changes in the node.
-This document will explain changes on an endpoint by endpoint basis.
+The `v3` release makes several breaking changes to inputs and outputs that were present in `v2`.
+All changes to the SDK are driven by changes to the API of the node. `V3` does not introduce any changes to the behavior of the SDK, outside of those that were forced by the changes in the node.
+This document will explain all changes on an endpoint by endpoint basis.

 ## Breaking changes

 ### getAccountInfo

-This util function will be usable only to fetch unmigrated data from the node.
-All legacy `Account` data in the noe will be gradually migrated to the new `AddressableEntity` format.
-This is a lazy process and will happen once someone deploys a `Transaction` using an `Account`.
+This `util` function will be usable only to fetch unmigrated data from the node.
+All legacy `Account` data in the node will be gradually migrated to the new `AddressableEntity` format.
+This is a "lazy" process and will happen once someone deploys a `Transaction` using an `Account`.
 To fetch accounts created after node 2.x migration or ones that were migrated to the new format, use `CasperServiceByJsonRPC.getEntity`.

 ### CasperServiceByJsonRPC

 #### getDeployInfo

 The output data for this endpoint changed.
-The `GetDeployResult` used to have `deploy` and `execution_results` fields. `deploy` should not have changed, but the `execution_results` field was removed.
+The `GetDeployResult` previously contained `deploy` and `execution_results` fields. `deploy` should not have changed, but the `execution_results` field was removed.
 It was replaced by optional `execution_info` field of `ExecutionInfo` type. `ExecutionInfo` contains `execution_result` (singular, not an array as previously) of `ExecutionResult` type. `ExecutionResult` type changed to be a union of either `ExecutionResultV1` or `ExecutionResultV2`. `ExecutionResultV1` corresponds to `ExecutionResult` prior to the discussed changes.

 The `getDeployInfo` should return `ExecutionResultV1` for deploys that were executed before the changes in the node.
 For deploys that were executed after the changes in the node, the `getDeployInfo` should return `ExecutionResultV2`.
 Anyone using `getDeployInfo` should be prepared to handle both variants of `ExecutionResult`.